Apple is inching you toward its more expensive iPhones

 Packing more powerful Pro-level chips, customizable Action buttons, and lighter titanium cases, the iPhone 15 Pro line is designed to entice consumers to shell out more cash thanks to its unique set of features.

 That’s been Apple’s go-to iPhone strategy for a while now.
-This year, however, it’s taking an even bigger step in trying to get customers pony up more for their top-of-the-line iPhones: raising the starting price of the iPhone 15 Pro Max an extra $100.
+This year, however, it’s taking an even bigger step in trying to get customers to pony up more for their top-of-the-line iPhones: raising the starting price of the iPhone 15 Pro Max an extra $100.

 The Pro Max is the only iPhone getting a price increase this year.
 The iPhone 15 still costs $799 and the iPhone 15 Plus still rings up at $899.
 The iPhone 15 Pro costs $999.
 But the Pro Max will now set you back a whopping $1,199.